Managing Director CV, Template & Examples

 It is advisable to have a critical skills section within a managing director’s CV tailored to the relevant role.

-Clearly, a managing director would have accumulated a wide range of skills across several industries because of their position.
-However, it is unnecessary to list them all, as most will be “expected” (such as strong leadership, human resources skills, financial literacy, problem-solving etc.).
+A managing director would have accumulated a wide range of skills across several industries due to their position.
+However, it is unnecessary to list them all, as most will be “expected” (such as strong leadership, human resources skills, financial literacy, problem-solving, etc.).
 Still, as stated above, this should be tailored and relevant to the applied role.

 The reader needs to feel that you are the right person.